Nested homotopy models of finite metric spaces and their spectral homology: Introduction

 For over a decade, two theories have been actively developed.
 The first theory is the theory of magnitude of metric spaces and their magnitude homology.
 This theory was developed by Leinster, Meckes, Shulman, Hepworth, Willerton, Yoshinaga, Asao and others \cite{leinster2013magnitude,meckes2013positive,leinster2019magnitude,hepworth2015categorifying,leinster2021magnitude,kaneta2021magnitude,asao2021geometric}.
 It explores an invariant of a metric space called magnitude.
 On one hand, the magnitude is a real number, which is a continuous analogue of the cardinality of a finite set.
 On the other hand, it exhibits some properties similar to those of the Euler characteristic.
 The concept of magnitude is also related to the notion of diversity \cite{leinster2016maximizing}, \cite{leinster2021entropy}.
 Subsequently it was discovered that it is possible to introduce a homology theory for metric spaces, so that for finite metric spaces the Betti numbers of this theory are related to the magnitude in the similar way as ordinary Betti numbers are related to the Euler characteristic.
 This homology theory is called magnitude homology.

-The second theory is the GLMY-theory of path homology of digraphs.
-This theory was developed by Grigoryan, Lin, Muranov, Yau and others \cite{grigor2012homologies,grigor2014homotopy, grigor2017homologies, grigor2020path, grigor2014graphs, grigor2018path,grigor2018path2,grigor2022advances,ivanov2022simplicial}.
+The second theory is the GLMY-theory of digraphs.
+This theory was developed by Grigor'yan, Lin, Muranov, Yau and others \cite{grigor2012homologies,grigor2014homotopy, grigor2017homologies, grigor2020path, grigor2014graphs, grigor2018path,grigor2018path2,grigor2022advances,ivanov2022simplicial}.
 It implements a homotopical approach to the theory of digraphs.
-Its central concept is the notion of path homology of a digraph, also known as GLMY-homology.
-Path homology behave in many ways similar to homology of spaces.
+Its central concept is the path homology of a digraph, also known as GLMY-homology.
+The path homology behaves in many ways similar to the homology of spaces.
 For example, there is an analogue of the K\"unneth formula; there is a notion of suspension of a digraph that shifts the path homology; there is a notion of the fundamental group of a digraph, whose abelianization equals the first path homology group, and so forth.
 The theory also has the notion of homotopy of morphisms in the category of digraphs, and path homology is homotopy invariant.
 Moreover, there is a theory of covering digraphs, analogous to the theory of covering spaces in algebraic topology \cite{di2023path}.

 Asao later showed that for the case of digraphs, these two theories could be unified into a single theory \cite{asao2023magnitude},\cite{asao2023magnitude2}.
-He showed that each digraph $G$ defines a spectral sequence $E(G)$, whose first page consists of magnitude homology and the second page contains path homology as the zeroth row.
+He showed that each digraph $G$ defines a spectral sequence $E(G)$, whose first page is the magnitude homology and the second page contains the path homology as the zeroth row.
 This spectral sequence is called magnitude-path spectral sequence.
-He also defines the concept of $r$-homotopy on the category of digraphs and shows that $E^{r+1}(G)$ is an invariant under $r$-homotopy.
+He also defines the concept of $r$-homotopy on the category of digraphs and shows that $E^{r+1}(G)$ is an $r$-homotopy invariant.
 For $r=1$, this concept reduces to homotopy as defined in the GLMY-theory.
 Thus, this result generalizes the fact that the path homology is a homotopy invariant.

-For a digraph $G$, one can define the distance between vertices $d_G(x,y)$ as the length of the shortest path from $x$ to $y$.
-If there is no a path from $x$ to $y$, we assume $d_G(x,y)=+\infty.$ Note that this distance is not necessarily symmetric and can be equal to infinity.
-However, it satisfies the triangle inequality and $d_G(x,y)=0$ if and only if $x=y.$ Such generalizations of metric spaces are referred to as quasimetric spaces.
+For a digraph $G$, one can define the distance between vertices $d_G(g,g')$ as the length of the shortest path from $g$ to $g'$.
+If there is no path from $g$ to $g'$, we assume $d_G(g,g')=+\infty.$ Note that this distance is not necessarily symmetric and can be equal to infinity.
+However, it satisfies the triangle inequality and $d_G(g,g')=0$ if and only if $g=g'.$ Such generalizations of metric spaces are referred to as quasimetric spaces.
 We will work in the category of quasimetric spaces where morphisms are short maps.